 Expert Workers Compensation Attorney in Salem

-The tangle of a workers’ compensation claim can be long and difficult; as a workers compensation attorney in Salem, Lakepoint Law Firm specializes in walking you through this maze.
+The tangle of a workers’ compensation claim can be long and difficult; as personal injury attorneys specializing in workers compensation attorney in Salem, Lakepoint Law Firm specializes in walking you through this maze.

 It is illegal for an employer to terminate or refuse to hire an employee for having reported a workplace injury or filed a worker’s compensation claim.
 These types of claims are generally very difficult to prove so proper documentation of the events is crucial.

 Employees cannot claim benefits under false pretenses.
 Many employers hire private investigators to review petitioners for workers’ compensation on the chance that the employee has exaggerated their claim.
 These investigators can record video of the employee which may be admissible for trial if privacy restrictions are not violated.
 Engaging in sports or other strenuous activity may hurt your possibilities of a benefit award.

 Some employers vigorously contest employee claims for worker’s compensation payments.
 In any contested case, or in any case involving serious injury, a lawyer with specific experience in handling workers’ compensation claims on behalf of injured workers should be consulted.

 What Do I Do If I Am Injured On The Job?

 - Report your injury to your supervisor or employer as soon as the accident event has occurred and ask to fill out an injury claim form called an 801 form.
 If you don’t report it early on your benefits may be in jeopardy.

 - Make sure when you seek medical treatment following an on the job injury that you tell the doctor exactly what happened to you and ask the doctor to fill out an accident report form called an 827 form.